XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 {{ include_code("_code-samples/build-a-wallet/py/4_tx_history.py", language="py", start_with="# Get the first page of the account's transaction history", end_before="class AutoGridBagSizer") }}

 **Note:** You may have to [paginate](markers-and-pagination.html) across multiple [account_tx][account_tx method] requests and responses if you want the _complete_ list of transactions that affected an account since its creation.
-This example does not demonstrate pagination, so the app only displays the most recent transactions to affect the account.
+This example does not show pagination, so the app only displays the most recent transactions to affect the account.

 Now, edit the `build_ui()` method of the `TWaXLFrame` class. **Update the beginning of the method** to add a new [`wx.Notebook`](https://docs.wxpython.org/wx.Notebook.html), which makes a "tabs" interface, and make the `main_panel` into the first tab, as follows: